Weather

 In total?
 About $160. $280 or so if you include the radios, but it's worth it if you think of the end goal.

 In the end, I want to have a portable radio station that I can use in emergencies, for camping, or even on road trips.
 Something in case my Baofeng couldn't reach where I needed to talk or if for some reason license-based comms were irradicated.
-Pair this with a Linux-enabled Chromebook and you can do APRS, Winlink, and more!
+Pair this with a Linux-enabled Chromebook and you can do APRS/packet, Winlink, and more!

 Initially I wanted to go with Anderson powerpoles, but sets of Andersons can run anywhere between $20 and $40 just for a panel mount module!
 I instead stuck with SAE type connectors as those are the next best thing in my opinion.